What is Cinemascope? Meaning, History & Impact on Film

 Impact on the Film Industry

-CinemaScope also influenced how movies were shot, with directors and cinematographers adapting their techniques to take full advantage of the wider frame.
+CinemaScope also influenced how movies were shot, with directors and cinematographers adapting their techniques to use the wider frame.

 You might like: A Brief History of Widescreen Cinema & TV